Anatoly03/ShiftBot/README.md

   - Creating exit (coin doors)
   - Creating the gravity tunnels
   - Opening the entrance (which happens on top of the gravity tunnels)
-- Releasing the players and starting the countdown (to both, closing the doors and recording the players' `startTime`).
+- Releasing the players and starting the countdowns.

+### Multi-dependent events

+#### Closing the door

+The door closes if one of the following conditions is met:

+- Half a second after active players' movement detected
+- Five seconds in general passed after players released

+#### Ending the game

+The game ends if one of the following conditions is met:

+- 50% of active players finished.
+- 5-20 seconds after the first player has finished passed.
+- 150 seconds timelimit overdue.

+## Moderation

+TODO: Add MOD COMMAMDS